NanoAdblocker/NanoCore2/notes/sanity_tests.md

 1. Confirm action

 **Expected**
-1. Settings are restored
+1. Settings are restored (check outdated warning markers in filter lists tab)
-1. Filter cache is purged
+1. Filter cache is purged (check timestamp in `Malware Domain List`)
-1. Filters are reloaded from the package
+1. Filters are reloaded from the package (check `Network` tab of background console)

 ### My Filters Tab